Skip to main content

 • Read the word in the context in which it was written.
 This can be especially helpful where the records are written in complete sentences, or where you are already familiar with the general flow of the document type.
 Many Russian records are often in table form which can simplify the process of identifying what should be listed in specific columns.

 • Look for the same word or name elsewhere.
 This can be especially helpful where there are marginal notes that include the name(s) of individuals mentioned in the record, or where the same surname is repeated several times in a single document.
-The same name written in another place may be much clearer than the first example you find.
+The same name written in another place may be clearer than the first example you find.

 4. Expect a variety of handwriting.

 Remember that a great deal of variety in handwriting can be found even in a single document.
 It is common to find various styles of the same letter within a given document and even within the same word.
-Any word may also be written or spelled in different ways.
+Any word may be written or spelled in different ways.
 There can even be various spellings of the same name.
 Keep an open mind to the possibility of spelling variations so you do not rule out a record that is about your family!

 5. Compare unknown letters with those on alphabet charts.